Covve/covve.github.io/_posts/2016-11-24-Why-I-love-Microservices-(a-PMs-perspective).md

 ### Rapid deployment (and easy maintenance)
 Microservices allows us to confidently make small, rapid and incremental changes to our backend.
 We average about one release per week and as long as we remain conscious of service boundaries (and follow all the necessary good practices around testing and code quality such as high test coverage and [blue-green deployments][bluegreen]) we can release new features and optimizations with minimal risk and disruption.

 Gone are the days of complex release planning, dependency mapping and whole system testing.
-And with them gone is the release-related stress 
+And with them gone is the release-related stress!

 ### Breaking dependencies (decoupling)
 Adopting the μS approach forces you to design decoupled services.
 Services that can be deployed independently, that can operate independently and that treat other services as 3rd parties.
 When designing, this puts you in a mindset which encourages resilience and forces you to break dependencies.
 And if you select appropriate boundaries for your services (which, mostly, are aligned to real world domain boundaries) then you’ll automatically create systems that are resilient and maintainable.